Home AsiaOn the olive oil trail in Anatolia, Turkey

 Hisar Özgürlük Caddesi Özgürlük Cad, 09270 Didim/Aydın, Turkey

-There are moments that leave an unforgettable memory during a trip and that is the case for this unusual moment in the middle of the olive trees.
-Near the village of Kazıklı, we were greeted with a fanfare by the owners (superb homemade mezzes and of course quality olive oil!) and we were treated to a demonstration of traditional peasant dance in front of an olive tree over 3,200 years old.
-The tree is nicknamed “Ata Ağaç” (which means “ancestral tree”) and the emotion is difficult to translate into words, but you can easily imagine my feeling in front of a tree that has lived so much and is still here.
+There are moments that leave an unforgettable memory during a trip, and this is the case for this unique moment among the olive trees.
+Near the village of Kazıklı, we were greeted with a flourish by the owners (superb homemade mezzes and, of course, quality olive oil!) and we were treated to a traditional peasant dance demonstration in front of an olive tree more than 3200 years old.
+The tree is nicknamed “Ata Ağaç” (which means “the ancestral tree”), and the emotion is difficult to put into words, but you can easily imagine how I felt in front of a tree that has lived so much and is still here.
 What’s more, it still produces olive oil!
-It was a magical, timeless moment, where we tasted Turkish hospitality in all its splendor.
+It was a magical moment, timeless, where we tasted Turkish hospitality in all its splendor.
 And then, I probably took my best photos of this trip because the place is so photogenic…

-In addition to the possibility of eating on site and enjoying the bucolic location, there is also a museum which is ideal for perfecting your knowledge of olive oil (yes, again!).
+In addition to the possibility of eating on-site and enjoying the bucolic location, there is also a museum that is perfect for perfecting your knowledge of olive oil (yes, again!).
 The museum, the Oleatrium, is composed of a rich private collection with numerous tools, machines, and documentation on the production of olive oil in Turkey.
-If you haven’t been to the Kostem Olive Oil Museum, it is also a good choice to learn more about the subject.
-Finally, a shop offers different varieties of olive oil for all tastes and all uses (I bought an oil for cooking, it’s excellent!).
+If you haven’t been to the Kostem Olive Oil Museum, it’s also a good choice to learn more about the subject.
+Finally, a shop offers different varieties of olive oil for all tastes and for all uses (I bought an oil for cooking, it is excellent!).

 Link to the farm’s website